CloudVPS/openpanel-buildbot-config/readme.txt

 ------------

 * A new repository should at least have a Packages.gz, as pbuilder does an apt-get update and expects it to work.
-There should be some non-failing
+Be sure to run 'reprepro -b /srv/repository export' when setting up your repository.

 * There is no way to have a use a Property that has been set during a BuildStep, other than as a Property.
 Sometimes I think it would be handy to use, e.g. the